shipsing/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 1. If the start fails, read the logs carefully to continue troubleshooting.

 ## Podman Desktop fails to list images or containers
+Alternatively, you can run the `podman machine reset` command, and [create a new machine](/docs/podman/creating-a-podman-machine) using the Podman Desktop UI.

+## Podman Desktop fails listing images or containers

 Podman Desktop might fail listing images or container.